 After having lived in Germany for several years, I now feel some affinity with Germans and am beginning to understand their ways.
-It’s comforting to know that if you ever find yourself in trouble at the ends of the earth, there will probably be a well-prepared and competent German to come to your aide.
-Or provide some company.
-They often welcome a respite from using English, the world’s language, while traveling, and invariably lapse into German with you.
+It’s comforting to know that if you ever find yourself in trouble at the ends of the earth, there will probably be a well-prepared and competent German to come to your aid.

-We met one such Holger aboard a scuba speedboat departing from Ao Nang, Thailand, for the Phi Phi Islands.
-We had reserved our scuba days on the only dive company in town with a speedboat, which would be able to take us to the best diving locations in the area before the big, slow-moving day boats arrived to unload hundreds of divers onto the reefs and scare off the fish.
+We were to meet one such German aboard a scuba speedboat departing from Ao Nang, Thailand, for the Phi Phi Islands.
+We had reserved our scuba days with the only dive company in town that had a speedboat, which would be able to take us to the best diving locations in the area before the big, slow-moving day boats arrived to unload hundreds of divers onto the reefs and scare off the fish.

-This is typical for interactions in German-speaking world —you always have to make the first move.
-Which is why things like attending parties or dating are treacherous for Germans.
-It’s no wonder the birth rate is so low.
+He didn’t say anything at first, but this is typical for interactions in German-speaking world —you always have to make the first move.
+(Which is why things like parties and dating are often treacherous for Germans.)

 He was clearly looking for conversation while trying to appear nonchalant, but his eyes kept slanting over towards us, soliciting a connection as he flipped the pages of his logbook back and forth.

 Dominik took sympathy on his overtures and leaned over to start a conversation, using the dive book as fodder.
-The guy was clearly excited to be speaking German, and once he got started talking in his Baden-Württembürgischer accent, he didn’t stop.
+The guy was clearly excited to be speaking German, and once he got started talking, he didn’t stop.

-Turns out that that this guy had logged over 200 dives in the past three years, which averages out to about 66 days of diving a year, or somewhere between 5-6 dives per month.
+This guy was a serious scuba diver.
+He had logged over 200 dives in the past three years, which averages out to about 66 days of diving a year, or somewhere between 5-6 dives per month.
 He can only keep to this intense diving schedule because he has a job with a Swiss company selling industrial machinery that gives him 30 days of vacation + 24 so-called “flex days,” which seem to just be extra vacation time.
 Plus national holidays for both Germany and Switzerland, and sick time, though I doubt he ever takes ill.

 So he basically has three months off per year, and spends almost all of it diving.
 As an American living in Germany, I have become accustomed to Germany’s vacation-loving ways, but I was a bit flabbergasted by the amount of time this guy gets off.
 Plus, he works in Switzerland and lives in Germany, which makes his money go twice as far.
 He’s got it all figured out.